John Young (British musician): Biography

+Lifesigns

 In recent years John Young has been working with Nick Beggs (Steven Wilson Band), Frosty Beedle (Cutting Crew) and Steve Rispin (Sound Engineer for Asia) on a new prog rock orientated project called "Lifesigns", which signed to Esoteric Records in a one-album deal.
 The Lifesigns album was released in early 2013.
-As well as the core band members, Lifesigns also features guest contributions from Steve Hackett (Genesis), Jakko Jakszyk (Jakszyk Fripp & Collins)(King Crimson), Thijs van Leer (Focus), Robin Boult (Howard Jones, Fish).
+As well as the core band members, Lifesigns also features guest contributions from Steve Hackett (Genesis), Jakko Jakszyk (Jakszyk Fripp & Collins, King Crimson), Thijs van Leer (Focus), Robin Boult (Howard Jones, Fish).
 Lifesigns began performing live in 2014.
-This version includes Jon Poole (ex-The Cardiacs) on bass/vocals and Niko Tsonev (ex-Steve Wilson band) on guitar/vocals.
+This version includes Jon Poole (ex-Cardiacs) on bass/vocals and Niko Tsonev (ex-Steven Wilson band) on guitar/vocals.

 The album has five tracks: "Lighthouse", "Telephone", "Fridge Full of Stars", "At the End of the World" and "Carousel".

 A live DVD "Under the Bridge – Live in London," culled from two performances at Stamford Bridge in January 2015 was released in October 2015.

-Work on the second studio release was announced via the pledgemusic crowd funding website in 2015 with the following message.

-"It's still hard to believe how far the band has come in a few short years, from local pubs to playing to nearly 50,000 people over the summer.
+Work on the second studio release was announced via the PledgeMusic crowd funding website in 2015 with the following message."It's still hard to believe how far the band has come in a few short years, from local pubs to playing to nearly 50,000 people over the summer.
 Supporting Marillion in Germany through to festivals at Lorelei, Ramblin Man and Cropredy.
 A great deal of this is thanks to you our friends and supporters and the wonderful PledgeMusic.
 We have little or no press and radio so word of mouth is everything.
 Cardington will be the next stage in our growth.
 Cardington is the title track but this is not a concept CD just a concept track about some Sheds in Bedfordshire!
 We think those of you who joined with us in funding the live DVD/CD package (Under the Bridge) will know our commitment to quality.
 The music Lifesigns creates is both progressive and popular.
 It can be complex or simple but hopefully always melodic and uplifting.
-Thank you for all the Telephone boxes.... we look forward to the Airships."

-Within 48hrs the full target had been met and the writing and recording process began in earnest.
+Thank you for all the Telephone boxes.... we look forward to the Airships."Within 48hrs the full target had been met and the writing and recording process began in earnest.